<< Click to Display Table of Contents >>

 •Build the XPath by navigating the data model:

 To include values of attributes, indicate the path to reach the attribute between angle brackets: '<' and '>'.
-As soon as '<' is typed, a drop-down list will appear with all the attributes of the Process Entity.
+As soon as '<' is typed, a drop-down list will appear with all the attributes of the Process Entity and the attribute Case, which relates to Runtime entities.
 Type the open bracket '<' and select the first attribute.
 Then, type a period (.) to continue navigating until the attribute is reached.
 You will be able to move from one entity to another using the foreign key to obtain the attributes in another entity.
 Once you have selected the attribute, remember to add the enclosing tag by typing the close bracket (>).

 Include special information